aminebadraoui/MNFST-RAG-UI/docs/multi-tenant/database-schema.md

 # Database Schema & Types

-Complete guide to the RAG Chat database structure, TypeScript type definitions, and data relationships for the simplified multi-tenant system using PostgreSQL.
+Complete guide to the MNFST-RAG database structure, TypeScript type definitions, and data relationships for the simplified multi-tenant system using PostgreSQL.

 ## 🗄️ Database Overview